-- Focus municipalities must have at least two SCF members operating (sourcing or have physical presence) within their boundaries.
+- Focus municipalities must have at least 2 SCF members operating (sourcing or have physical presence) within their boundaries.

-We will review and update our scope and focus municipalities every three years, according to the latest data available.
+We will review and update our scope and focus municipalities every 3 years, according to the latest data available.

 Monitoring traceable volumes

-- Soy volume sourced in the Cerrado: The proportion (in tons) of soybean volume sourced by the member company from the Cerrado biome, in municipalities with at least 95% of its territory in the biome, compared with the total volume sourced out of Brazil by the reporting company.
-This information is reported as the percentage of soy sourced in Cerrado and the percentage of soy sourced in other biomes.
+- Soy volume sourced in the Cerrado: The proportion (in tonnes) of soybean volume sourced by the member company from the Cerrado biome, in municipalities with at least 95% of its territory in the biome, compared with the total volume sourced out of Brazil by the reporting company.
+This information is reported as % of soy sourced in Cerrado and % of soy sourced in other biomes.

-- Soy volume sourced in focused municipalities in the Cerrado: From the total determined in the first step, the percentage of soybean volume produced in the focus municipalities, by considering the origination municipality.
-This information is reported as the percent of soy sourced in focus municipalities and the percent of soy sourced in other Cerrado municipalities.
+- Soy volume sourced in focused municipalities in the Cerrado: From total in step 1, the proportion (in %) of soybean volume produced in the focus municipalities, by considering the municipality of the supplier.
+This information is reported as % of soy sourced in focus municipalities and % of soy sourced in other Cerrado municipalities.

-- Direct and indirect sources: From the total in the second step, the percentage of soybean sourced directly from farmers and the proportion sourced from third parties, by considering the type of activity of the supplier (using the supplier’s tax registry number as a source).
-This information is reported as the percentage of direct sources in focus municipalities and the rate of indirect sources in focus municipalities.
+- Direct and indirect sources: From total in step 2, the proportion (in %) of soybean sourced directly from farmers and the proportion sourced from third parties, by considering the type of activity of supplier (using the supplier’s tax registry number as a source).
+This information is reported as % of direct sources in focus municipalities and % of indirect sources in focus municipalities.

-- Volume traceable and not traceable: From total volume of direct sources in the third step, the proportion of volume that is traceable to farm/s, by considering farm location information provided by the supplier.
+- Volume traceable and not traceable: From total volume of direct sources (step 3), the proportion of volume that is traceable to farm, by considering farm location information provided by supplier.
 Volumes are classified as traceable to farm when there is a polygon of the farm where soy was produced.
-This information is reported as a percentage of direct sources traceable to farm in the focus municipality.
-Companies will obtain at least 95% of direct soy volumes as traceable to farm as of December 2020.
+This information is reported as % direct sources traceable to farm in the focus municipality.
+Companies will obtain at least 95% of direct soy volumes as traceable to farm starting from December 2020.

 Reporting methodology for soy sourced by joint ventures